What Does the Best Resume Look Like in 2023

 I tend to hone in on the most recent 5 years of work experience.
 However, I will review and consider up to the last 10 years of professional experience.
 Anything more than 10 years back, I will scan for keywords relevant to the job description I am trying to source for.

-Academic positions require years of proven research and teaching skills.
-Universities want to learn the candidate’s academic history—which usually covers more than 10 years.
+CVs for academic positions must prove a candidate’s research and teaching skills.
+Universities want to learn your academic history—which usually covers more than 10 years.

 In the academic job search for instructors, adjunct or associate professors, or tenured professors, the “Curriculum Vitae” (Latin for life story) should be as far back as 15-20 years, especially if that experience includes teaching, instruction, training, and other educational-related information about their experience.

-You should list as many jobs on your resume as you can assuming they are all relevant and you're not going beyond the 10-15 year limit.
+How many jobs should you put on a resume?
+You should list as many jobs as possible, assuming they’re all relevant and you're not exceeding the 10-15-year limit.
 The number of jobs typically varies between 7 and 3.
-As long as each job or position is relevant, you shouldn't worry about the exact number.

-Brianna Rooney (aka TheMillionaireRecruiter.com), the founder and CEO of Techees.com with 12 years of experience recruiting software engineers, has a top tip, suggesting adding them under a separate resume section:
+You can list old but relevant jobs on your resume in a few ways.
+Brianna Rooney (aka TheMillionaireRecruiter.com), the founder and CEO of Techees.com with 12 years of experience recruiting software engineers, has some great resume advice—she suggests adding them in a separate resume section:

-If you have amazing projects or accomplishments that date further back, then you can have a spot for that but keep it brief.
+If you have amazing projects or accomplishments that date further back, then you can have a spot for that, but keep it brief.
 You can add “notable projects” or “notable accomplishments.”
 I’d suggest adding only a couple of sentences under each one.
 I don’t feel adding dates to them is necessary.
 If it’s too long ago, they won’t look at it.
-That goes back to the “what have you done lately.
+That goes back to the “what have you done lately, and what can you do for me now.”

 For more extended experience periods that you find relevant—use the format presented below: